Brand Exposure and Customer Retention Online

 However, there is a silver lining.
 Research shows that women entrepreneurs saw opportunities to grow and improve their businesses during the pandemic by expanding their online services (15).
 In the interview, Malak Sharaf indicated that the pandemic has encouraged her to build her business online, and she is launching a new fitness program in the upcoming year (6).
 The pandemic is not over yet, and small businesses continue to adapt to the new reality and look for new ways of innovation.

-Written by Mellissa Paida Musonza, a recent Health and Social Care and Management Policy graduate and she also has a degree in Psychology and Sociology.
+Written by Mellissa Paida Musonza, a recent Health and Social Care Management and Policy Masters Graduate.
 She is also a budding entrepreneur and is passionate about economic and social reform for small entrepreneurs.